Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 Take your masterpiece straight to the table and dig in!

 And what’s that I hear??
-In between all the mmmmmmms … did someone just exclaim, “Oh wow – these are the best Brussel Sprouts EVER?!?
-I didn’t even think I liked Brussel sprouts until NOW!!!”
+In between all the mmmmmmms … did someone just exclaim, “Oh wow – these are the best Brussels Sprouts EVER?!?
+I didn’t even think I liked Brussels sprouts until NOW!!!”
 Yep … I think that’s precisely what I hear! 🙂

 Much More Than Just a Holiday Side Dish

-Lots of families view Roasted Brussel Sprouts as a mandatory holiday food.
+Lots of families view Roasted Brussels Sprouts as a mandatory holiday food.
 Great as a side dish with Christmas prime rib or ham, or with turkey at Thanksgiving.
-It makes perfect sense, since the true season for Brussel sprouts is from fall through mid-winter.
+It makes perfect sense, since the true season for them is from fall through mid-winter.

 And no doubt … this recipe is so festive, all decked out in reds and greens.

 But, you’re in luck!
-Once you’ve tried these and kind of gotten addicted, too … you’ll be relieved to know that Brussel sprouts are now commonly available pretty much all year ’round.
+Once you’ve tried these and kind of gotten addicted, too … you’ll be relieved to know that Brussels sprouts are now commonly available pretty much all year ’round.

 And even though this recipe feels special enough to deserve a place at your holiday table, it’s easy enough for regular ol’ weeknight family dinners, too.

-And, hey … don’t want to fire up the oven to make oven roasted Brussel sprouts on a warm day?
+And, hey … don’t want to fire up the oven to make oven roasted Brussels sprouts on a warm day?

 No problem!
 I’ve got two more great sprout recipe ideas for ya.

-1. That Bacon Brussel Sprouts recipe I keep mentioning just needs a quick stovetop sauté.
+- That Bacon Brussels Sprouts recipe I keep mentioning just needs a quick stovetop sauté.
 (The keyword, as always, is quick.
 Remember our mantra: DO NOT OVERCOOK THEM, right?!?!)

 Even more great reasons to love you some sprouts, any time of year!